ngauthier/pure-ruby-acceptance-testing-lightning/slides/slides.md

 !SLIDE
     @@@ ruby
-    test "it should show up in the index" do assert_equal(
+    test "show up in the index" do refute_nil(
-        "My post",
-        Dom::Post.first.title
+        Dom::Post.find_by_title 'My post'
       )
     end